undeited/undeitedhub/README.md

 # Undeited Hub

 Just a basic script hub with a bunch of upcoming supported games.
-I made this script hub using [WindUI](https://github.com/Footagesus/WindUI) so credits goes to [Footagesus](https://github.com/Footagesus) for making the UI for this script hub.
+I made this script hub using [WindUI](https://github.com/Footagesus/WindUI) so credits go to [Footagesus](https://github.com/Footagesus) for making the UI.

 ## Supported Games